vlovsky/DataVecSL/README.md

 DataVecSL is a Proof of technical concept to wrap DL4J DataVec component into data manipulation DSL
 ---

+While working on this project I quickly came to realization that the problem I intended to solve is not a DataVen specific problem.
+It presists throughout the entrire suit of tools available to the scientists working in this domain.
+On one hand, the industry is rapidly coming up with new and better tools such as DL4J, Keras, Spark DataFrames, R, Dataframes.jl, etc. At least a dozen or more.
+On the other, with so much deversity, the users are suck in a never ending loop of relearning how to do actual stuff.
+To generalize the initial idea of this project, it can be thought of as an attempt to develop an engine independent language for working with data.
+I realize this is a noble goal that one person isn't going to achieve and that's why this project is in reasearch phase.

+To backup my words up, here are [few related but independant thoughts](https://www.youtube.com/watch?v=stlxbC7uIzM&feature=youtu.be&t=220) from ... creator of Python Data Analysis Library - pandas.
+Here are the [slides on slide share](https://www.slideshare.net/wesm/dataframes-the-good-bad-and-ugly) (slide 11 and 12).
+Decoupling is the key word.

 ## Build and Run

 Use [Maven](https://maven.apache.org/) to build.